allolex/allolex.github.io/source/_posts/tumblr/2012-03-10-php-testing-resources-for-wordpress-plugins.md

 - wordpress
 - php
 - testing
-- TDD
+- tdd
-- BDD
+- bdd
 - integration testing
 - unit testing
-- Cucumber
+- cucumber
-- Capybara
+- capybara
 ---
 Since I've been developing a WordPress theme and plugins for the new website at work, I've been working with PHP quite intensively for the last couple of